auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     Technically an implementation may choose to return an error rather than perform any of these truncations.

-[^pbkdf2-tagged-hmac]:
-    Except for the addition of a counter that is incremented every round, the modified PHKDF key-stretching phase would literally be PBKDF2 instantiated with a tagged pseudorandom function, namely HMAC(key, msg + DomainTag)`.

-    Assuming the domain tag is less than 20 bytes long, the only algorithmic change that PHKDF's key-stretching phase makes to PBKDF2 is that some of HMAC-SHA256's input bytes that were specified to be mostly null are now specified otherwise.

-    In cases where the domain tag is 20 bytes or longer, this adds one or more additional SHA256 block computations per round, which shouldn't be a real issue.
-In fact, it should be extremely safe to compensate for longer tags by specifying a smaller number of PHKDF rounds.
+[^cyclic-extension]:
+    Whenever a `DomainTag` is 20 bytes or longer, it is cyclically extended out to the next block boundary.
+This helps to ensure that the last block contains something interesting: for example, if the `DomainTag` was exactly 20 bytes long, then the last block would be filled with null bytes.

 [^minimal-continuation-phkdf]:
     During PHKDF key-stretching, every round provides a synchronization point.
-    A minimal continuation would consist of the PHKDF generator state, the sum of states seen so far, the number of rounds performed, and all input parameters other than the Username, Password, and Credentials.
+    A minimal continuation would consist of the PHKDF generator state, the sum of states seen so far, the number of rounds performed, and all input parameters other than the `Username`, `Password`, and `Credentials`.
 The total transfer size is ~68 bytes in addition to the parameters, which will themselves often exceed 68 bytes.

     Note that transferring a continuation before PHKDF key stretching is